panacloud/bootcamp-2020/README.md

 The functionality of project is exactly the same as in Project 12E except that complete deployment is done using AWS technologies using AWS CDK (Infrastructure as Code)

-### Bootcamp 2020 Project 14: Building Apps with Event-Driven Architecture using AWS Eventbridge
+### Bootcamp 2020 Project 14: Building Serverless Apps with Event-Driven Architecture using AWS Eventbridge

 [What is an Event-Driven Architecture?](https://aws.amazon.com/event-driven-architecture/)